The Ultimate Guide: CMYK or RGB for Printing

 You have to remember that it is impossible to print bright red, bright green, or bright blue colors with the CMYK color process.
 So, if you use the RGB color system to create your designs to have a bright red, when you print it with CMYK it will be duller.
 Bright colors will lose their intensity and have a dull look.

 The solution to this would be to set your program image settings to CMYK, so that the colors you see on-screen are closer to the actual print.

 Can you get bright print colors with CMYK?

 Unfortunately, it isn’t always a possibility to produce the bright and more saturated colors that you see on your retina screen onto tangible products.
 You may have designed something beautiful, bright, and colorful in RGB and want to convert this to CMYK, but there’s a good chance that it will be much dimmer.

-The brightest colors that you can get by using CMYK are solids, which means 100% of cyan, magenta, and yellow will appear the most colorful.
+The brightest colors that you can get by using CMYK color mode are solids, which means 100% of cyan, magenta, and yellow will appear the most colorful.
 They still will not appear as bright as they are on screen, since RGB shows more shades of colors.

 A backlit screen can create a more brilliant color than any pigment on canvas or a material can match.
 Also, some materials can be superior to others when it comes to color brightness.
 But if you want bright colors for your product, solid colors are the way to go!

 Do I Need to Convert RBG to CMYK for Printing?